 Who Are We?

-We are seven librarians, five staff members, and a dozen student workers.
+We are librarians, staff members, and student workers.
 Together, we keep the library open 83-hours per week for study, research, and collaboration.
-We are open 7-days a week and have approximately 15,000 visitors each week.
+We are open 7 days per week and have approximately 15,000 visitors each week of the academic year.
 Mondays and Wednesdays are the busiest days.
 The noon hour is by far the busiest time of day when 400-500 students enter the building.

-The Luria Library has tens of thousands of books with a large portion available online (ebooks).
-In addition to the books, the library provides access to dozens of proprietary databases.
-These databases offer access to newspapers, journals, and magazines.
+The Luria Library has tens of thousands of books in the library with an even larger portion available online (ebooks).
+In addition to books, the library provides access to dozens of proprietary databases.
+These databases offer access to newspapers, journals, magazines, images, videos.
 A significant portion of the library budget is devoted to paying for these databases so students can research without cost, from anywhere in the world.
 Another collection we maintain is the Reserves Collection.
-Here students will find the majority of class textbooks and learning materials (such as skeletons) plus laptops, headphones, charging cables, and more.
+Here students will find the majority of class textbooks and learning materials (such as bones for anatomy study) plus portable computers, calculators, headphones, charging cables, and more.
 Students can normally check these out for 3-hours at a time.

 What do our staff do?
-These folks may be the most frequent employee a student will encounter in the library.
-Working at the Check Out desk, they maintain and circulate the Reserves Collection and the general book collection.
+The staff may be most frequently encounterd employees when a student use the library.
+Working at the Check Out desk, they circulate the Reserves Collection as well the main book collection and periodicals.
 This is a busy desk with dozens of interactions each hour the library is open.
-Staff keep the magazine and book collections in order so when you look for a book or magazine it is where it’s expected to be.
+Staff also maintain the magazine and book collections so when you look for a book or magazine it is where it’s expected to be.
 Without this effort, students wouldn’t be able to find what they are looking for in the library.
-It is also the staff who know when books are checked out and who follow-up with students when something is past due.
+It is also the staff who know when books are checked out and who will follow-up with students when something is past due.
 One staff member does all the ordering and processing of new materials for the book collection.

 The student workers fill two specific needs.
 First, they serve as Library Tutors who assist students with computer, printing, and scanning needs.
-They are the skilled workers to turn too when struggling with a technology need.
+They are the skilled workers to turn to when struggling with a technology need.
 Second, they serve as backup support at the busy Check Out desk.
 This helps keep the lines short so you can get right to work on studying or research.
-We couldn’t be a full-service library without these critical student workers.
+We couldn’t be a full-service library without our critically important student workers.

-We are a full-service package with one goal in mind: helping students be successful with their academic goals.
+And everyone working in the library has one main goal in mind: helping students be successful with their academic goals.